 Introduces intermediate algebra topics and the basic elements of exploratory data analysis.
 Advisory: This class is not intended as preparation for calculus.
 It is a prerequisite for only those students wanting to take MATH-111, MATH-130, MATH-140 or MATH-140H.
 Those students needing MATH-103 or MATH-104 need to take MATH-060 and MATH-070.

 MATH 083 GEOMETRY

-Prerequisite: MATH-060 or appropriate math placement as determined by the COC mathematics assessment process

-Presents geometric theory and concepts and their application.
+Prerequisite: MATH-060 or higher math placement Presents geometric theory and concepts and their application.